Toasted Coconut Pear Muffins taste like a fresh spiced pear with a delicate coconut crunch.

 Table of contents

 Coconut is one of those ingredients that you either love or hate with a passion.
-Toasted Coconut Pear Muffins may make us all into coconut lovers!
+Toasted Pear Coconut Muffins may make us all coconut lovers!

 I grew up in a small rural community.
 We didn’t have one fast food restaurant unless you called the local bar a fast food joint.
 My dad didn’t believe children belonged in a bar so that was off limits too.